-Royal Bank of Canada (NYSE:RY) investors should pay attention to an increase in hedge fund sentiment of late.
-RY was in 17 hedge funds’ portfolios at the end of September.
+Royal Bank of Canada (NYSE:RY) was in 17 hedge funds’ portfolios at the end of September.
 RY shareholders have witnessed an increase in hedge fund interest recently.
 There were 15 hedge funds in our database with RY positions at the end of the previous quarter.
-Our calculations also showed that ry isn’t among the 30 most popular stocks among hedge funds (click for Q3 rankings and see the video below for Q2 rankings).
+Our calculations also showed that RY isn’t among the 30 most popular stocks among hedge funds (click for Q3 rankings and see the video below for Q2 rankings).

 |Ticker||No of HFs with positions||Total Value of HF Positions (x1000)||Change in HF Position|